 Fly from Chiang Mai to Pai

 A flight from Chiang Mai to Pai is only about 30 minutes in length.
 For those of you with baht to blow or simply cannot handle being in a minibus for those 700 and something turns, this may be the best way to get here.
-Kan Air runs three times a week from Chiang Mai to Pai and vice versa.
+Flight schedules have been reduced and unfortunately, Nok Air is the only carrier who runs this trip, but you do have to stop in Bangkok – which is the complete opposite direction when departing from Chiang Mai.
 You would land at Pai (Mae Hong Son) PYY Airport.
 It is only a five-minute drive from the city center of Pai and will depart from the Chiang Mai International Airport (CNX).

 Drive from Chiang Mai to Pai

 If you are traveling in a group, hiring a private car to get to Pai from Chiang Mai is a good transportation option.
 Hiring out a car and driver will normally cut your total trip time down by about an hour, if not more as you can stop and go as you please.
 Prices start at about ฿1,000 (about $30).
 Cars can also be rented out, which you can inquire about at the Chiang Mai airport or other companies, such as AVIS Thailand.
 Renting a car will cost around ฿1,600 (about $50) a day.
 While expensive, you can enjoy having the freedom to take your time and stop whenever you like.
 It is also way more comfortable!

 How to Get Around Pai